-Module four demonstrates that agritourism enterprises can have far reaching benefits for tribal communities.
+Agritourism enterprises can have far reaching benefits for tribal communities.
 The Santa Ana Pueblo case study provides examples of how agritourism enterprises have shared different types of wealth with their tribal and non-native partners.
 The director of the Santa Ana Agricultural Enterprises, Joseph Bronk, explains that their services serve a larger function than just generating income for the enterprise.
 They elevate the community by sharing assets, supporting other tribal agriculture ventures, securing prosperous futures, and promoting independence through personal farming.
-The activities in this section are designed to identify ways that farm and ranch assets may be used to enrich the community.